ak6129/PUI2016_ak6129/HW6_ak6129/README.md

 Cleaned up the data and left NYC Borough, Block, and Lot (BBL)	Site EUI(kBtu/ft2)	Reported Property Floor Area (Building(s)) (ft²) columns for nrg and BBL	UnitsRes	UnitsTotal columns for bsize.
 Made a scatter plot.
+Renamned nrg to nrg2
+Merged BBL from nrg2 with BBl bsize.